 For some time, companies and brands that work with standards have relied on certification data to help manage social and environmental risks such as long-term climate adaptation, supply risks for food commodities, and other social risks such as forced labor.
 Companies and other stakeholders expect that standards have consistent, high-quality data from the product origins where certified products are sourced.
 Yet a consistent flow of trusted data eludes efficient management.

 After working with standards on a range of assurance management and data governance growth and innovations opportunities, I have identified three key elements that can help sustainability standards and similar systems prepare to address the growing scrutiny on the supply chains where they work.
-Some of these practices are required of ISEAL Alliance members through best practices for sustainability system assurance (Assurance Code v2).
+Some of these practices are required of ISEAL Alliance members through best practices for sustainability system assurance.

-- Know your key data well.
-It is the currency of transparency: Data governance includes sustainable data sourcing and data traceability for an organization.
+Data governance covers sustainable data sourcing and data traceability for an organization.

 Many organizations are still in the infancy of understanding the life cycles of their most valuable data assets.
 These assets are more critical than ever to effective sustainability risk monitoring.